mrkkrp/mupdf-page/README.md

 to remember.
 You can enter page number or cancel this query altogether, so page number for this file will not be changed.

-Tip: use `P` command to find out page number (I can be different from number that is displayed on document's footer).
+Tip: use `P` command to find out page number (it can be different from number that is displayed on document's footer).

 ## Installation